Hilary Swank: 1992–1998: Early roles

+1999–2004: Stardom and Awards success

 Being cut from Beverly Hills, 90210 freed her to audition for the role of Brandon Teena in Boys Don't Cry.
 To prepare for the role, Swank lived as a man for a month and reduced her body fat to 7%.
 She earned only $75 per day for her work on the film, culminating in a total of $3,000.
 Her earnings were so low that she had not even earned enough to qualify for health insurance.
 Upon release, many critics lauded her performance, with Premiere listing it as one of the "100 Greatest Performances of All Time".
 James Berardinelli wrote at the time that Swank "gives the performance of her career".
 Her work earned her several accolades, including the Golden Globe and Academy Award for Best Actress.
 In an interview with Variety in 2020, Swank said that she felt a trans actor should have played the role, and had she been offered it today, she would have refused it, stating "Twenty-one years later, not only are trans people having their lives and living, thankfully, although we still have a long way to go in their safety and their inclusivity, but we now have a bunch of trans actors who would obviously be a lot more right for the role and have the opportunity to actually audition for the role."

 Swank again won the Academy Award and Golden Globe Award for Best Actress for playing a female boxer in Clint Eastwood's 2004 film Million Dollar Baby, a role for which she underwent extensive training in the ring and weight room, aided by professional trainer Grant L. Roberts, gaining 19 pounds of muscle.
 With her second Oscar, she had joined the ranks of Vivien Leigh, Sally Field, and Luise Rainer as the only actresses to have been nominated for Academy Awards for Best Actress twice and won both times.
 After winning her second Oscar, she said, "I don't know what I did in this life to deserve this.
 I'm just a girl from a trailer park who had a dream."